 - Preliminary Examination: This exam is an oral defense of a written proposal for dissertation research.
 Successful completion of this exam is required for advancement to candidacy.
 For all students who enter the program with a B.A., the preliminary proposal must be defended by the end of the eighth semester.
 For incoming students with a Master’s degree, the preliminary proposal must be defended by the end of the sixth semester.

 - The proposal is to be written in the format of an NSF dissertation proposal not to exceed 20 double-spaced pages.
 The oral exam covers the written material itself as well as knowledge of the area, method, and topic involved in the proposal.
 The purpose of this examination is to evaluate the student’s preparation and ability to conduct Ph.D. level research and to assist in designing research for the dissertation.

 - The Preliminary Examination Committee will normally consist of departmental archaeologists in residence and additional persons from other fields as needed or desired, a minimum of four.
-The written proposal should be distributed to members of the committee at least two weeks prior to the examination.
-Dates for the examination should be arranged through the Major Professor and the Graduate Coordinator in consultation with other committee members.
+The written proposal should be distributed to members of the committee and the Graduate Program Manager at least two weeks prior to the examination.
+Dates for the examination should be arranged through the Major Professor and the Graduate Program Manager in consultation with other committee members.